hdpe/sdr-client/README.md

-# Spring Data REST Client #
+# Spring Data REST Model Generator #

-A client-side data model generator and client framework for a JPA Spring Data REST-provided API.
+A client-side data model generator for a JPA Spring Data REST-provided API.

-Primarily intended to provide a convenient means for the setup and tear-down of data for use in automated acceptance tests.
+The `hal-client` generic client framework can then leverage this generated model to provide a simple, link-traversing client for the source API.
+This is primarily intended to provide a convenient means for the setup, query and tear-down of data in automated acceptance tests.

 ## Building ##

+Download and install [hdr-client](https://github.com/hdpe/hal-client) first.

-To build and install into the local Maven repository:
+Then, to build and install into the local Maven repository:

 `mvn install`

-To run the integration tests:

-`mvn verify -PrunITs`

 ## Quickstart ##